Uses of a ‘Part 2’ on a Turnitin Assignment

-An interesting problem with a Turnitin assignment came in at lunchtime a few days ago.
+An interesting problem with a Turnitin assignment came in a few days ago.

 A little scrutiny revealed that this Turnitin assignment had two parts.
 ‘Part 1’ was for receiving on-time assignments and ‘Part 2’ was for receiving ‘Extensions and Late Submissions’.
-Nice idea, but since both are graded items of work with a (postgraduate scale) maximum mark of 16, this set up meant that students were effectively getting marked out of 32, hence the downgrading.
+Nice idea, but since both are graded items of work, this set up meant that students were effectively getting marked out of 32 on a Postgraduate assignment, rather than 16.

 The lesson here is only use a ‘Part 2’ if

 1) You have a genuine multi-part assignment or